 - A command to print a user's resources and limits.
 This is basically an improved SMCL command that prints change dates and handles UMC's on removeables or volume sets.

 - A program for submitting GMAP assembly jobs from TSS.

 - A better AFT command that can list the contents of the AFT, including full names of permanent files.

 - A simple macro preprocessor for B programs.

 - A versatile utility for sorting files according to multiple keys.

 - A disassembler for object decks.

-- A better TEMP command that can be easily used by command files
+- A better TEMP command that can be easily used by command files and other programs.

 - A program for converting B source code into GMAP assembly code.